ThomasQi3141/HTN-Backend-Challenge/readme.md

 My submission for the Hack the North backend challenge!

-Check out the swagger docs for more information on the endpoints!
+Check out the Swagger docs for more information on the endpoints!

 ## Tech Stack
 - <a href="https://expressjs.com/">Express</a>